 - Is it time to clap yet?
 While tradition has changed over time, today’s audiences usually wait until the end of an entire work to clap, even though the piece may have several parts or movements where the orchestra will pause before continuing.
 It is considered a minor faux pas to clap between movements, though the musicians will be glad to know that you are enjoying their performance!
 Why is it important not to clap at these break points?
 Holding applause between movements is considered to be respectful to the performers’ concentration and maintains the momentum of the music they are creating.
 In addition, quiet endings have a lingering magic that can be too easily broken by audience members in a hurry to initiate applause.
 If you want to anticipate when the composition will come to an end, you can count the number of movements for an entire work as listed in the program booklet.
 The movements are also usually easy to hear because of the different tempos or speeds and moods of the music, so keep track of the sections and applaud after the final movement.
 The occasional composer can trick you, however, by not inserting a pause between movements.
 Beethoven, for example, doesn’t have a pause between the third and fourth movements of his 5th Symphony.
 Your best bet is to watch the conductor.
 He will let you know when a piece is over, so wait until he puts his arms down and turns to face the audience.
 If his hands remain in front of him, he is waiting for the orchestra to be ready to continue with the next movement of the piece.
 If the work is completed, the conductor will also shake the hands of the concertmaster and the soloist if there is one.
 If you’re still in doubt, you can always wait until the majority of the crowd begins to applaud.

-- Do not talk during the performance.
+- Talking during the performance.
+Please do not talk during the performance.
 The acoustics in auditoriums and concert halls are designed to amplify sounds, and as a result, whispers are amplified too.

 - Wait for an appropriate time to enter and exit.
 Opening and closing of doors for people to enter and exit disrupts the effects of the lighting and people coming and going in the middle of performances distracts the audience and the performers.